davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 Initial variable size, using bits: 640
 ```

-As you can see, the values differ.
+As you can see, the values differs.

 This is my testing script: [github.com/davidjguru/show_memory_usage_using_variables.php](https://github.com/davidjguru/custom_resources/blob/main/php_performance/show_memory_usage_using_variables.php).